Skip to content

 model: claude-haiku-4-5 # cheap model; falls back to main LLM if omitted

 The verifier only runs when at least one skill that has opted in via VERIFY = True (in tools.py) was called during the turn.
-Built-in skills aws and kubernetes opt in by default.
+No skill opts in by default — it is opt-in per skill.
 When a contradiction is detected, the agent’s response is annotated with a ⚠️ warning.

 To opt a custom skill into verification, add to its tools.py: